TheMiniDriver/image-api/docs/image-api.md

 Text drawn straight onto an image can be difficult to read, especially if the image has colours close to the text.
 To solve this problem, we'll first draw a background rectangle behind the text.
 This will give us a nice contrast between the text and the background.
 To find out how wide this background should be, we use the [`measureText()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/measureText) function.
 This function returns an object with the dimensions in pixels that the text would take, given the set font and size.
 We also set the `fillStyle` to specify the colour the background should be.
 We're using `rgba` notation, which specifies the Red, Green, Blue and Alpha values for the colour.
 Alpha is the amount of transparency the fill should have, on a scale from 0(totally transparent) to 1(totally opaque).
 We then use the [`fillRect()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillRect) function to draw the background rectangle.
 The first two arguments are the x and y coordinates of the top left corner of the rectangle, and the next two arguments are the width and height of the rectangle.
 We pad the edges a bit of the background rectangle to make sure the text is not too close to the edges of the background.

 Now we can finally draw the text.
-We first change the `fillStyle` to the colour we want for the text.
+First thing is to set the font on the context, and specify the alignment.
+Then we change the `fillStyle` to the colour we want for the text.
 This time, we're using the [Hex notation](https://www.w3schools.com/htmL/html_colors_hex.asp) for the colour, in RGB order. `#444` is a dark grey.
 Then we use the [`fillText()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) function to draw the text.
 The first argument is the text we want to draw, and the next two arguments are the x and y coordinates of the top left corner of where we want to draw the text.
 This is our padding offset.

 Finally, we use the [`toBuffer()`](https://github.com/Automattic/node-canvas#canvastobuffer) function to convert the canvas to a buffer, which is a binary representation of the image which we can use to write an image file.
 We then use the same trick we used to store the `identifier` on the `req`uest object, so that it is available to the next middleware function to use.

-### Returining the Image
+### Returning the Image

 Now we need to send the image back to the API caller.
 Add the following function after the `composeImage` function: